edufonseca/FSD50K_baseline/README.md

 In the meantime, make sure to take a look at the resources we just released:

-- the FSD50K dataset can be downloaded from Zenodo
+- the FSD50K dataset can be downloaded from Zenodo:
-- our journal preprint describing in depth the creation of the dataset, as well as its characterization and baseline experiments
+- our journal preprint describing in depth the creation of the dataset, as well as its characterization and baseline experiments:
-- if you don't want to read all the paper, have quick view to this blog post
+- if you don't want to read all the paper, have quick view to this blog post:
-- the FSD50K's companion site
+- the FSD50K's companion site: <a href="https://annotator.freesound.org/fsd/release/FSD50K/" target="_blank">https://annotator.freesound.org/fsd/release/FSD50K/</a>

 Stay tuned for the code!